lanwuwei/Github_issue_classification/README.md

 5. if you want to run this code, make sure you have sklearn, matplotlib and other libraries installed.
 You also need to specify the following parameters:

-    --tag   bug or enhancement
+    --tag: bug or enhancement

-    --use_unlabeled_data    True or False
+    --use_unlabeled_data: True or False

-    --use_saved_model   True or False
+    --use_saved_model: True or False

     example command to run: